Elen-tesfai/cintel-01-pages/index.md

-# My Website Title
+# Elen Tesfai’s GitHub Page

-My first website using Markdown and GitHub Pages.
+Welcome to my first website using Markdown and GitHub Pages!

-## Links
+## A Link to My Favorite AI Assistant
-Here’s a clickable link: [Microsoft CoPilot](https://www.microsoft.com/en-us/microsoft-365/copilot)
+Here’s a clickable link: [My favorite AI assistant](https://chat.openai.com/)

-## Images
+## My Pet
-Here’s a fun image of my pet:
+Here’s a picture of my pet:
 ![My Pet Image](image.png)  <!-- Replace 'image.png' with your actual image file name -->

-## Reminders
+## How to Succeed
-- Spaces matter
-- Spelling matters
-- Capitalization matters
+It all comes down to three important steps:
+- **Success starts with listening**
+- **Practice what you hear**
+- **Repeat what you practice**